rhagenson/sembio-go/docs/docs/example/central-dogma.md

 }
 ```

 The above file is just the start.
-It does nothing more than build the interface between the tool and the outside world by providing an `-input` flag, `-output` flag, and an error if neither is provided.
+It does nothing more than build the CLI between the tool and the outside world by providing an `-input` flag, `-output` flag, and an error if neither is provided.

 Running this without any input results in: